 Rabbi Yehuda Krinsky served the Lubavitcher Rebbe as his secretary for more than forty years and is the chairman of the Chabad-Lubavitch educational and social-services arms.

-With the passage of time—and it is now twenty-seven years since his passing on Tammuz 3, 1994—interest in the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, of blessed memory, grows steadily.
+With the passage of time—and it is now twenty-eight years since his passing on Tammuz 3, 1994—interest in the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, of blessed memory, grows steadily.
 Those of us who experienced life in his presence recall and replay the memories—treasure troves that we mine for more insight.
 People who have never met him are understandably, very curious.

 What was it about the Rebbe, I am often asked, that set him apart as the Jewish leader par excellence of our generation?

 It was my very good fortune to work at the Rebbe’s side every day for more than forty years.
 Twice a week through the night, for the better part of thirty years, the Rebbe received visitors for yechidut—private audiences.

 The individuals who sought him out came from all parts of the world, all backgrounds—Jews and non-Jews, men and women, adults, children, professionals, academics, laborers, artists, activists and politicians of every persuasion.
 The dilemmas, questions, and quandaries they brought to the Rebbe spanned the gamut of all of life’s concerns.

 While the lengths of these visits varied from a few minutes to several hours, each visitor emerged with the feeling that during their time with the Rebbe, it seemed as though nothing else existed.